ArduPilot/ardupilot_wiki/common/source/docs/common-fpv-first-person-view.rst

    systems limits or interference from structures between you and the vehicle.
--  Know and recognise the FPV signal loss warning signs and be ready to shed the FPV equipment and retake manual control at all times.
+-  Know and recognise the FPV signal loss warning signs and be ready to shed the FPV equipment and retake line-of-sight control at all times.
 -  FPV equipment can interfere with the vehicle's radio or GPS if placed too close